What is the secret sauce of successful Data Lake Platforms? (Featuring National Bank of Canada & AWS)

 The event started out with Francis Wenzel pulling out a floppy disk and asking the crowd if they knew what it was.
 He was half joking because many financial institutions are still shipping their data on hard disks.
 Francis went on to explain that our TickVault* platform is completely based on open technology which makes it easier for both partners and clients to integrate and build solutions for various use cases.

 But what everyone really wanted to know is what is our secret sauce?
 The answer was rather simple.
 Our platform is completely modular which makes it easy to adapt, quick to implement, and cost effective.
-TickVault’s modules makes it possible to fit your current and future needs.
-You can also work with your in-house developers to build add-ons on top of the TickSmith solution.
+TickVault’s* modules makes it possible to fit your current and future needs.
+You can also work with your in-house developers to build add-ons on top of the four main TickSmith solutions.

 Francis continued highlighting that our platform can be deployed on premise, on cloud, or both.
 He also accentuated that our platform is optimized for AWS and that multiple clients use our solution and AWS for cloud storage as they feel it is the most secure and cost effective.
 Some of those clients include CME Group and National Bank of Canada.